DoctorWkt/MMU09/Docs/design.md

 ## User/Kernel Mode and Memory Layout

 The CPLD implements a user/kernel (unprivileged/privileged) mode bit.
-This is flipped to kernel mode when the 6809's `BS` line goes high.
+This is flipped to kernel mode when the 6809's `BS` line goes high (when the 6809 is loading the vector to handle an interrupt or SWI instruction).
 In user mode, the whole 64K of address space is RAM except the top 256 bytes at `$FFxx` which is ROM.
 However, when in kernel mode, the top 32K of address space is ROM, except an area for I/O devices at `$FExx` and the existing ROM area at `$FFxx`.